Skip to content

 The old GMAT Classic format is no longer available as of early 2024.
 If you're taking the GMAT now, you're taking the Focus Edition.
 There's no choice.

-For the broader test strategy in context of the full deferred MBA application, see Module 08: GMAT/GRE Strategy.
+If the GRE is a better fit for your profile, the GRE course is $25 per month with a free diagnostic to find your baseline.
+For the broader test strategy in context of the full deferred MBA application, see the playbook's test strategy module.
 For help thinking through your complete application approach, reach out for coaching.

 Read next